 Cats are by nature fastidiously clean and spend a great deal of their day grooming.
 Poor coat condition can be caused by a multitude of problems.
 Parasites, malnutrition, systemic disease and pain.
 The older cat may have problems maintaining it’s grooming regime due to pain caused by conditions such as arthritis or obesity.

 Bad breath (halitosis) in cats is not normal and could be a sign of kidney disease, diabetes mellitus, liver disease, tooth abscess, periodontal disease, intestinal problems, cancers of the mouth.

 Difficulty going to the toilet

 If your cat is straining to go to the toilet, or only passing a small amount of urine, going to the toilet often or licking the genital area frequently these symptoms could be the following; FLUTD (which is a medical emergency), bladder stones, tumours, diabetes mellitus, kidney disease or constipation.

 There are many causes of weight loss or gain.
 Weight loss could be caused by diabetes mellitus, hyperthyroidism, malnutrition, kidney failure or any chronic illness.

 Cats are very good at hiding pain from their carers and each cat will have a different pain threshold.
 There are countless causes of pain in cats, which is why it is important to seek veterinary advice as soon as possible to find out the cause.
 A cat in pain may be aggressive, withdrawn, hide, or sit with a hunched up appearance.

-Discharge from the eyes and nose can be due to a bacterial or viral infection, or foreign body.
+Discharge from the eyes and nose can be due to a bacterial or viral infection, or a foreign body.